-- Most duties of a USFS ranger can be accomplished by carefully chosen, well-trained citizen volunteers.
+Most duties of a USFS ranger can be accomplished by carefully chosen, well-trained citizen volunteers.
 PWV recruits local citizens who care about and use the region's outdoor resources.
-Members commit to a minimum of six days of service each year "hiking or riding with a purpose." - PWV members have no law enforcement authority but use education and diplomacy to promote compliance with Wilderness and backcountry regulations and Leave No Trace principles. - PWV members wear uniform shirts with identifying patches and name badges that make them a highly visible nonofficial USFS presence on the trails.
-They typically carry two-way radios and/or satellite communicators, and are trained to handle various emergency situations that might be encountered in the backcountry. - PWV is an all-volunteer organization with no paid staff.
+Members commit to a minimum of six days of service each year "hiking or riding with a purpose."

+PWV members have no law enforcement authority but use education and diplomacy to promote compliance with Wilderness and backcountry regulations and Leave No Trace principles.

+PWV members wear uniform shirts with identifying patches and name badges that make them a highly visible non-official USFS presence on the trails.
+They are trained to handle various emergency situations that might be encountered in the backcountry.

+PWV is an all-volunteer organization with no paid staff.

-Since 2005, PWV has donated a total of 331,625 volunteer hours, worth \$7,298,038 to the USFS.
+Since 2005, PWV has donated a total of 347,781 volunteer hours, worth \$9,070,932 to the USFS.